Thought Leadership • August 29, 2025

 Form F-1 is required for foreign companies that wish to be listed on a US stock exchange, such as the New York Stock Exchange or NASDAQ.
 Form F-1 is also referred to as a Registration Statement.

-Any foreign company that wishes to list their securities on a US exchange must complete an SEC F-1 filing.
+Any foreign company that wishes to list their securities on a United States exchange must complete an SEC F-1 filing.
+This differs from SEC Form S-1, which is for U.S.-based companies.
+Form F-3 is a short form for follow-on offerings, while Form F-10 is intended for Canadian companies under the Multijurisdictional Disclosure System.

 Key Components of SEC Form F-1